DanielMuller/danielmuller.me/content/post/diving-into-cloudfront.md

 Cloudfront can be simply defined as a CDN (Content Delivery Network), caching your static assets in a datacenter nearer to your viewers.
 But Cloudfront is a lot more complex and versatile than this simple definition.

 Cloudfront is a "pull" CDN, which means that you don't push your content to the CDN.
-The content is pulled into the CDN Edge from the Origin at the first request of any piece of content.
+The content is pulled into the CDN Edge from the origin at the first request of any piece of content.

 In addition to the traditional pull and cache usage, Cloudfront can also be used as:
 - A Networking Router